harezmi/fit4j/library-service-acceptance-tests/README.md

 If you don't want to use Testcontainers to bootstrap Redis server, you have another choice, running redis embedded.
 You can use `@EmbeddedRedis` annotation on top of your acceptance test to enable it.
 By default, it runs on a random port, but you can change this through the annotation.
-The port on which Redis runs is exposed as `udemy.test.embeddedRedisServer.port` property in the ApplicationContext.
+The port on which Redis runs is exposed as `fit4j.embeddedRedisServer.port` property in the ApplicationContext.

 # How to Work with Other Misc Stuff?